vercel-labs/slacker/README.md

 </p>

 <p align="center">
-  A bot that monitors Hacker News for mentions of certain keywords and sends it to a Slack channel.
+  A bot that monitors Hacker News for mentions of certain keywords and sends it to Slack.
 </p>

 <div align="center">